Products

 Do I need a data warehouse or IT team to get patient data insights?

 Not necessarily.
-Many practices start by analyzing operational data they already generate—calls, intake forms, outreach engagement, and scheduling outcomes.
+Many practices start by analyzing operational data they already generate: calls, intake forms, outreach engagement, and scheduling outcomes.
 The key is choosing a small set of metrics and standardizing how data is captured.

-How can AI analytics help my front desk team day-to-day?
+How can AI analytics help my front desk team day to day?

 Is AI analytics compliant with patient privacy requirements?